teambit/docs/docs/setup-authentication.md

 #### Wrong username/password combination

-In case you are not using [SSH key for authentication](#authenticate-with-ssh), Bit will ask for your username/password combination for your [bit.dev](https://bit.dev) account.
+In case you are using `bit login`, Bit will ask for your username/password combination for your [bit.dev](https://bit.dev) account.
 Make sure you have provided with the correct combination of it.
 In case you have forgotten your password, head to your [setting page](https://bit.dev/settings/profile) to reset it.

 #### No permission to the Collection